superfly/docs/blueprints/bridge-deployments-wireguard.html.md

 date: 2024-05-27
 ---

 Sometimes you can recreate production on Fly.io without any issues.
 Other times you need to be able to incrementally move things over.
-Fly.io [has private networking](https://fly.io/docs/networking/private-networking/), but something you may not realize is that you can easily connect your existing servers to your private network.
+Fly.io [has private networking](https://fly.io/docs/networking/private-networking/) by default for apps in the same organization, but you can also easily connect your existing external servers to this private network.
 This lets you use your private network as a way to incrementally move services over.

 Say you have an existing service on AWS or a database with RDS that needs to be accessed over RDS.
 You can use that AWS machine to pivot traffic from your Fly Machines to those other services.
 You can also go the other way and access your Fly apps (such as [an instance of Ollama](https://fly.io/blog/scaling-llm-ollama/)) from AWS, your laptop, or any other self-hosted server you have in your arsenal.
 Or maybe you're making a tool for a support team, and it needs to hit that one database on prem.